201-410-6834 OR EMAIL ME @ INFO@MITCHTHEMINISTER.COM

 Q: "DO YOU ACCEPT CREDIT CARDS"?

-Yes, I do accept cash, personal checks and credit cards (Visa, Amex, Discover).
+Yes, I do accept cash, personal checks, Venmo and credit cards (Visa, Amex, Discover).
 I do not accept chickens, goats or any other poultry or cattle as payment.

-Q: "WHAT SHOULD WE BRING TO THE MEETING:"
+Q: "WHAT SHOULD WE HAVE TO GET READY FOR OUR MEETING:"

 I highly recommend that you bring a note pad and questions.
 So many times we forget the questions we wanted to ask.
 And, don't forget to bring the guy who proposed to you.
 He's important too.
 Also, if you'd like to hire me, please bring along your checkbook or a credit card.
 There is never any pressure to make a decision.